MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 that is ultimately reflected in an asset, liability, expense, revenue, or equity account.
-Entering a transaction in Microsoft Dynamics GP is similar to making a journal entry in a manual accounting system—you have a record of the information, but it’s not permanent.
+Entering a transaction in Microsoft Dynamics GP is similar to making a journal entry in a manual accounting system—you have a record of the information, but it's not permanent.

 Posting is the process that transfers the transaction amounts to your general ledger.
-Getting the information there is important, because that’s the basis of your financial statements.
-However, it’s also important to be able to trace the amounts back to the original transaction, if necessary.
+Getting the information there is important, because that's the basis of your financial statements.
+However, it's also important to be able to trace the amounts back to the original transaction, if necessary.
-That’s where source document codes and audit trail codes come in.
+That's where source document codes and audit trail codes come in.

 This information is divided into the following sections: